AdamGeorghiou/Oncology-IPD-Assistant/REPRODUCTION.md

 | DESTINY-Breast04 | Modi et al., NEJM 2022  | Figure 2A (OS)  |
 | CheckMate 816    | Forde et al., NEJM 2022 | Figure 2A (EFS) |

-Test figures are located in `data/test_figures/` (if included) or can be obtained from the original publications.
+Test figures can be obtained from the original publications via the New England Journal of Medicine.

 ### 3.2 Step-by-Step Reproduction